kopia/kopia/README.md

 * Any remote server or cloud storage that supports WebDAV
 * Any remote server or cloud storage that supports SFTP
-* All cloud storage supported by Rclone (requires you to download and setup Rclone in addition to Kopia) ** Rclone support is experimental and Kopia has been tested to work with Dropbox, OneDrive, and Google Drive through Rclone
+* All cloud storage supported by Rclone (requires you to download and setup Rclone in addition to Kopia)
+  * Rclone support is experimental and all cloud storage supported by Rclone has not been tested to work with Kopia; Kopia has been tested to work with Dropbox, OneDrive, and Google Drive through Rclone
 * Your own server by setting up a [Kopia Repository Server](https://kopia.io/docs/repository-server/)

+With Kopia you’re in full control of where to store your snapshots; you pick the cloud storage you want to use.
+Kopia plays no role in selecting your storage locations.
+You must provision and pay (the storage provider) for whatever storage locations you want to use, and then tell Kopia what those storage locations are.
+The advantage of decoupling the software (i.e., Kopia) from storage is that you can use whatever storage locations you desire -– it makes no difference to Kopia what storage you use.
+You can even use multiple storage locations if you want to, and Kopia also supports backing up multiple machines to the same storage location.

-Kopia in action
+Kopia in Action
 ---

 Using Kopia via command-line interface: